 Another notable set built with freezer spacers is the Enterprise-D computer access room, although it appears in this form only twice, in "Evolution" and "The Bonding".
 In the HD close shots of the wall, and especially of the unlit portions, we can recognize the rather coarse finish of the panels.

-Freezer spacer walls appear in several more episodes, and notably twice as Romulan designs.
+Freezer spacer wall elements (of different sizes) appear in several more episodes, and notably twice as Romulan designs.

 Sometimes only small pieces of freezer spacers are used as wall parts.
 The Klingons seem to be fond of such a kind of decoration.
 We can see it on the Pagh in TNG: "A Matter of Honor", in the Rite of Ascension chamber in TNG: "The Icarus Factor" and in Vagh's office in TNG: "The Mind's Eye".

 The perhaps most obvious way to use freezer spacers as set decoration is on the floor where they can simply be put down.
 Floors made of such plates are visible on various occasions, such as in the access tunnel in TNG: "11001001" and on the Batris in "Heart of Glory".
 On these two occasions, it is particularly easy to distinguish single spacers.
 In "The Neutral Zone", we can additionally see a ceiling built from spacers.